gangliao/bazel.cmake/README.md

 include(bazel)
 ```

-Then, you can use the built-in **bazel abstracts** to compile your code!
+Then, you can use the built-in **bazel abstracts** to compile your code and run it under any mainstream operating system!

 ## License